 With an ever-increasing percentage of the state’s energy coming from renewable sources, Kansas offers an immediate advantage to companies committed to meeting corporate sustainability goals.
-In 2019, wind energy surpassed coal for the first time as the largest energy source for electricity generation in the state.
+In 2019, wind energy surpassed coal for the first time as the largest energy source for generating electricity in Kansas.
+Wind energy provided 41% of electricity generation in Kansas, the second-largest share for any state.

 Kansas offers a diverse portfolio of financial incentives to businesses and producers engaged in conventional and renewable energy production.
 State tax credits are available for projects that convert waste heat or biomass to energy, or otherwise offset local power usage via renewable sources.
 Numerous development incentives, including incentive payments, income tax credits, sales tax exemptions, financial assistance for training and property tax exemptions are available to producers, retail dealers and individuals that utilize alternative energy sources.